 Joe: It was insane and I believe I did even send you, like, their PLI.
 They were in Miami actually and they had 43 Medicaid clients.
 They were in business for less than 3 years and they sold for $2.8 million.

-Joe: Of course, your net is gonna vary greatly where you are, but expected to be somewhere between 25% and 35%.
+Joe: Yeah.
+They were doing the average which is roughly about $1.5, $1.8 million in gross revenue.
+Of course, your net is gonna vary greatly where you are, but expected to be somewhere between 25% and 35%.